Our Top 3 Recommended Dropbox Alternative Cloud Storage Providers:

 - Doesn’t have a lot of storage compared to other, similar options.

 Like OneDrive, Google Drive integrates into a suite of applications.
-While otherwise similar to Dropbox, Google Drive supports services like Google Docs and Google Sheets.
-These free products are analogous to the Office 365 suite.
-If you use Google documents more frequently than you use Microsoft Office, Google Drive is probably a better solution.
+While similar to Dropbox, Google Drive supports services like Google Docs and Google Sheets.
+These free products are comparable to the Office 365 suite.
+If you use Google Docs more frequently than Microsoft Office, Google Drive is a good Dropbox alternative to consider.

-If you’re looking for something to sync your data and integrate with your desktop, Dropbox is better.
-But if you’re looking for apps similar to Dropbox that perform better on the cloud, Google has it mostly locked in.
+Looking for something to sync your data and integrate with your desktop?
+Dropbox is better.
+But if you’re looking for apps like Dropbox that perform better on the cloud, Google has it mostly locked in.

 - Provides more storage capacity for free.